Supraclavicular block

 • Absolute: patient refusal, LA allergy (true IgE rare), infection at site, inability to cooperate/consent, uncontrolled bleeding/haemodynamic instability requiring immediate GA.

-• Relative: coagulopathy/therapeutic anticoagulation (follow RA-UK/ASRA principles; compressibility limited), severe respiratory disease (risk of phrenic block/pneumothorax), contralateral pneumonectomy/diaphragm palsy, pre-existing neuropathy, severe obesity/poor sonoanatomy.
+• Relative: coagulopathy/therapeutic anticoagulation (follow RA-UK/ASRA principles, compressibility limited), severe respiratory disease (risk of phrenic block/pneumothorax), contralateral pneumonectomy/diaphragm palsy, pre-existing neuropathy, severe obesity/poor sonoanatomy.

 • Caution: ipsilateral recurrent laryngeal nerve palsy or contralateral vocal cord palsy (rare but potential airway compromise if bilateral).